Hanfu: Ban of Chinese clothing and hairstyle

+Chinese Muslim man in 1910 wearing hanfu.

+Manchu-style jackets were sometimes folded to resemble jiaoling youren cross-collars of hanfu.

+1910 carter similarly wearing his coat folded into a cross-collar.

 In the Edo period, the Tokugawa Shogunate of Japan passed orders for Japanese men to shave the pate on the front of their head (the chonmage hairstyle) and shave their beards, facial hair and side whiskers.
 This was similar to the Qing dynasty queue order imposed by Dorgon making men shave the pates on the front of their heads.